Confidentiality Notice

 Key Personnel Departure

-Loss of institutional knowledge if Veterans leave due to cultural friction with new leadership.
+Loss of institutional knowledge if Veterans leave due to cultural friction.

 Mitigation: Retention bonuses tied to exit, formal knowledge capture program, succession planning for all critical roles.